Fenway17/Leetcode/README.md

-# Leetcode question solution repository
+# Leetcode question solution archive

-Personal repository for storing and documenting Leetcode questions and personal solutions.
+Personal archive documenting Leetcode questions and my personal solutions.
 All solutions are hand written by me unless stated otherwise in a disclaimer above the solution.
 I do not own any of these questions, they are instead taken from and owned by [Leetcode](https://leetcode.com).